EXCLUSIVE: ‘From Bus conductor to MD/CEO and Ph.D holder,’ Hakeem Wale Akintunde shares inspiring success story

 “I didn’t achieve all I did so far with my own prowess.
 What I learnt early in life is believe in God and sustained hunger for success.
 The younger generation needs to show desire to learn, be hardworking and exhibit good character.
 I had my difficult moments but I never shifted my faith in God.

 “Another thing is I never compare myself to others.
-I was happy in my lane knowing that everyone have their time and mine can never be taken up by someone else no matter how long it takes.
+I was happy in my lane knowing that everyone has his/her time, and mine can never be taken up by someone else no matter how long it takes.